 And it was pretty funny, that right after this explanation there was a spot where the tour group was pictured (using flash) and the picture was sold at the exit.
 Actually the guide was not very happy when most of our group (mostly cavers) started to run around with closed eyes and stretched out hands, crying "help me, I am blind for 15 minutes...".

-The strangest story about the dangers of show caves was once told at Mitchelstown Cave in Ireland: "the use of cameras seriously damages calcite formations"!
+To avoid this discussion Mitchelstown Cave has invented the strangest story about the dangers of taking pictures: "the use of cameras seriously damages calcite formations"!

 The new owner told me lately, he removed the above sign, so this image is a historic document now.
 It is still forbidden to take pictures, but it is really admirably that he now tells the true reason: copyright infringement.
 On one hand I appreciate this honesty very much, but on the other hand: the old explanation was much funnier!